China confirms near miss with U.S. ship in South China Sea

 Experts have said the near-miss between the USS Cowpens and a Chinese warship operating near China's only aircraft carrier, the Liaoning, was the most significant U.S.-China maritime incident in the disputed South China Sea since 2009.

-China's Defense Ministry said the Chinese naval vessel was conducting "normal patrols" when the two vessels "met".
+China's Defence Ministry said the Chinese naval vessel was conducting "normal patrols" when the two vessels "met".

 "During the encounter, the Chinese naval vessel properly handled it in accordance with strict protocol," the ministry said on its website (www.mod.gov.cn).

-"The two Defense departments were kept informed of the relevant situation through normal working channels and carried out effective communication."
+"The two defence departments were kept informed of the relevant situation through normal working channels and carried out effective communication."

-But China's official news agency Xinhua, in an English language commentary, accused the U.S. ship of deliberately provocative behavior.
+But China's official news agency Xinhua, in an English language commentary, accused the U.S. ship of deliberately provocative behaviour.

 "On December 5, U.S. missile cruiser Cowpens, despite warnings from China's aircraft carrier task group, broke into the Chinese navy's drilling waters in the South China Sea, and almost collided with a Chinese warship nearby," it said.